coffee beans

 A latte has an espresso-to-milk ratio of 1:2.
 In other words, there should be double the amount of milk as espresso.
 Now, this ratio gets a bit out of hand with the giant-sized lattes that are popular these days so ratios of 1:4 or even 1:5 are not uncommon.

-Whereas breve coffee is a 1:1 ratio of espresso to steamed half and half.
+Whereas breve coffee uses a 1:1 ratio of espresso to steamed half and half.
 So a double espresso has to be mixed with an equal amount of steamed half and half milk.
-This means that trying to order a large breve coffee could result in a terrifying amount of caffeine, and calories.
+This means that trying to order a large breve coffee could result in a terrifying amount of caffeine and calories.

 Three cups breve vs latte vs cortado respectively